thegenemyers/ONEcode/APPLICATIONS/Durbin/README.md

   see below), and a custom binary sequence file format (now deprecated with 1seq preferred).

 For each program, running it without any arguments gives usage information.

+Note that this directory contains **copies** of ../../ONElib.[ch] rather than directly linking against them.
+It is therefore standalone.
+This is my standard pattern for using ONElib: I copy a working version of ONElib.[ch] into the new project to ensure there are no dependencies and it stays stable.
+I can update the copies to acquire new features whenever I want.

 ## Building
 ```